fmorenovr/fmorenovr.github.io/_posts/2017-05-01-Setting-up-a-Beowulf-type-Cluster-in-linux-machines.md

 The Network File System (NFS) is a client/server application that allows us to create a folder on the master node and have it synced on all the other nodes.
 This folder can be used to store programs.

-* Install on master:
+* Install on master or server:

       sudo apt-get install nfs-kernel-server

-* Install on node:
+* Install on node or clients:

       sudo apt-get install nfs-common